mlhess/fig-standards/proposed/http-handlers/request-handlers.md

 use Psr\Http\Message\ServerRequestInterface;

 /**
+ * Participant in processing a server request and response *
  * An HTTP middleware component participates in processing an HTTP message,
  * either by acting on the request or the response.
-This interface defines the
- * methods required to use the middleware.
+The middleware may create a
+ * response if conditions prevent the request from being processed further.
  */
 interface MiddlewareInterface
 {
     /**
-     * Process an incoming server request and return a response, optionally delegating
+     * Processes a request and the resulting response *
-     * response creation to a handler.
+     * May delegate creating the response to the request handler.
-     *
-     * @param ServerRequestInterface $request
-     * @param RequestHandlerInterface $handler
-     *
-     * @return ResponseInterface
      */
     public function process(ServerRequestInterface $request, RequestHandlerInterface $handler): ResponseInterface;
 }